Your Cart

 IN PARTNERSHIP WITH Heal It Mastermind - May 2025

-NPN was invited to serve as a featured speaker at the inaugural Heal It Mastermind event, marking the beginning of ongoing collaboration with the collective.
-In this session, Nadine delivered a concise yet deeply impactful workshop that highlighted the subtleties involved in authentically living one’s own story, as opposed to adhering to narratives that have been imposed, taught, or assigned by others.
+Nadine was invited as a featured speaker at the inaugural Heal It Mastermind event, marking the start of an ongoing collaboration with the collective.
+She delivered a focused and impactful workshop exploring the difference between living authentically and following inherited or imposed narratives.

 The Self-Advocacy Series